turnthekoala/Corpus-Search-Engine/README.md

 # Corpus-Search-Engine
 Build a functional search system using Excel VBA.
-The results can be queried and are ranked using tf-idf.
+You can enter a query using a search box and the results are ranked using tf-idf.